 To start, let’s fundamentally reassess our expectations towards the potential of the children with autism and then actually teach to that potential rather than to the allocated budget.
 A prominent article in Nature, “Changing perceptions: The power of autism” by Dr. Laurent Mottron,4 underscores the hidden talents and learning differences of the individuals with autism, and calls for a concerted effort to optimally integrate them into our society.

-I have dedicated the past eight years to my son’s recovery while counseling dozens of parents along the way.
+I have dedicated over a decade to my son’s recovery while counseling dozens of parents along the way.
 I am passionate about applying what I have learned during this journey to advocate for a more effective educational model for remediating autism.
 On this website, I strive to illuminate the appropriateness and profound advantages of the Montessori model as an important component for successfully treating the epidemic of autism.
 Although there is a solid body of peer-reviewed research on the benefits of Montessori education for students with autism, it still seems to be largely misunderstood and underappreciated by the professionals in the field of autism.
 On the other hand, many Montessori schools overlook their deep roots in special education and are reluctant to admit students with autism.
 It is my sincere hope that Montessori educators and ASD experts engage in active dialogue regarding best practices in their respective fields and how to mold them into effective and widely accessible programs for the children with autism.
 There is no simple or immediate way to integrate the best practices of Montessori education and ASD therapies.
 It will require considerable knowledge and determination, flexibility to combine elements of both fields, and willingness of both fields to innovate.
 I believe that Montessori holds the key to educating these children to their potential, with the promise of a meaningful, productive, and well-adjusted life.

 Join me in advocating for a more optimal educational model for ASD students.
 I encourage you to share your thoughts, concerns and experiences on various issues discussed on this site — there is an opportunity to comment at the end of each section.
 Please consider a small contribution to help offset significant costs associated with creating and running this site.
+Thank you!

 1. The term “Autism” is often used interchangeably to describe any of the Autistic Spectrum Disorders (ASD):